PX4/PX4-user_guide/en/simulation/README.md

 ## SITL Simulation Environment

-The diagram below shows a typical SITL simulation environment for any of the supported simulators.
+The diagram below shows a typical SITL simulation environment for any of the supported simulators but Gazebo.

 ![PX4 SITL overview](../../assets/simulation/px4_sitl_overview.svg)